spike83/geoserver_googlemaps_drawing/README.md

 ## API Reference

 Currently no API Reference.
 But all the javascript logic lives in the files **init.js**, **drawing.js** and **layer.js**.
-They are built with the revealing module pattern.
+They are built with the Revealing Module Pattern.

 ## Tests